Estimating Gaussian mixtures using sparse polynomial moment systems: Parameter recovery for high dimensional Gaussian mixture models

-We propose an algorithm for density estimation of multivariate Gaussian densities using the method of moments.
-The main idea is that if we use higher order moment equations, density estimation for multivariate Gaussian mixture models reduces to multiple instances of density estimation for univariate Gaussian mixture models.
-The algorithm is described in \Cref{algorithm:multivariate_density_estimation}.
+We propose an algorithm for {parameter} estimation of multivariate Gaussian densities using the method of moments.
+The main idea is that if we use higher order moment equations, parameter estimation for multivariate Gaussian mixture models reduces to multiple instances of density estimation for univariate Gaussian mixture models.
+In this subsection we present \Cref{algorithm:multivariate_density_estimation} to describe how to recover the parameters of a $\overline \lambda$-weighted multivariate Gaussian.

-\begin{rem} There are many possible choices for the input $\overline{\mathfrak{m}}_2$.
-To avoid cumbersome and unnecessary notation for the reader, we do not explicitly list all such~options.
-Our personal preference is to only use second and third order moments.
+\begin{rem} In Step~\ref{alg:linear} of \Cref{algorithm:multivariate_density_estimation} we solve a linear system.
+The fact that this is a linear system relies on the choice of moments in $\mathfrak{\overline m}_2$.
+If we use a different set of moments, the system could become nonlinear or fail to uniquely recover the off diagonal entries of $\Sigma_\ell$.

 \end{rem}